happybeing/svelte-rdf-vis/README.md

-# Svelte RDF component for visualisation experiments
+# Svelte RDF Visualisation Lab

 WORK IN PROGRESS

+Svelte components for experimental visualisation of RDF.

-# LICENSE
+## LICENSE

 License: GPLv3 (see LICENSE) except templated portion which is MIT (see LICENSE-FROM-TEMPLATE)